d3b4g/leonids/_posts/zerologon.md

 Last week, Microsoft release out of band updates to address multiple zero day vulnerabilities which affect on-premises version of exchange server.
 According to research firms adversaries started mass exploitation of this vulnerability as early as Jan 2021.
+Most of these are APT groups interested in espionage

 Vulnerability detail